zulip/zulip/docs/testing/manual-testing.md

 through the following views for Cordelia (and have Hamlet send new messages after each narrow):

-- Go to All messages view.
+- Go to Combined feed view.
-- Go to All direct messages view.
+- Go to Direct message feed view.
 - Go to Direct messages w/Hamlet.
 - Go to Direct messages w/Hamlet and Othello.
 - Go to Verona view.